 Twitter user bekah took it upon herself to compile a list of simple ways in which men can help women feel more secure in public spaces and other situations.

 The kidnapping and murder of Sarah Everard once again called attention to how exhausting it is for women to live with the constant fear of being harmed by men.
 Many women took to social media to speak up about feeling unsafe every waking hour of their lives and detail the endless precautions they take to avoid being assaulted, stalked, raped, or murdered.
-While they were countered with the usual "not all men" excuses, some men expressed genuine interest to understand how they could make women feel more secure in public spaces and other situations.
+While they have countered with the usual "not all men" excuses, some men expressed genuine interest to understand how they could make women feel more secure in public spaces and other situations.

 Clearly true in the U.S. as well.— Michael Ivy, MD (@MikeIvyMD) March 17, 2021